Linear algebra and group theory: 6e. Exercises

 \begin{exercise} Work out the precise convergence conclusions in the CLT,

 going beyond the convergence in moments, which was established in the above. \end{exercise}

 This is a bit vague, but at this stage, learning more theory would be a good thing.
 Of course, in case all this looks a bit complicated, don't hesitate to look it up.
+As already mentioned, some good references for probability are Durrett \cite{dur} and Feller \cite{fel}.

 \begin{exercise} Find an alternative proof for the moment formula

 using a method of your choice. \end{exercise}

 Again, this is a bit vague, and many things that you can try.
 As before, in case you lack a new idea here, don't hesitate to look it up, and report on what you learned.